solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

     it contains.
 In the example above, vector1 and vector2 are both two-dimensional since they each have two elements.
 You can only visualize vectors with three dimensions or less, but, vectors can have any number of dimensions.
-In fact, as you'll see later, vectors that encode words and text tend to have hundreds or thousands of dimensions.
+In fact, as you will see later, vectors that encode words and text tend to have hundreds or thousands of dimensions.